Azure/fta-architecturalreview/articles/introduction.md

 If a "solution review" is required (i.e. of the implementation of a service), then limit the scope to one service area and go deep into it, but beware of going too deeply into one area and doing a different type of review from the one you scope in Section 1.

-Whatever type of review you execute, ut is extremely important to ensure that you know which type of review you are doing and why before you begin the exercise.
+Whatever type of review you execute, it is extremely important to ensure that you know which type of review you are doing and why before you begin the exercise.

 # Agenda and Stages

 ## Aim and Confirm objectives of the Review

-FastTrack's objectives are below, When reviewing the reviewer should be honest and transparent about them - but the organisation that is engaged for the review will likely have their own idea about why this is required and may have their own objectives and goals to strive to meet.
+FastTrack for Azure's objectives are below, when reviewing the reviewer should be honest and transparent about them - but the organisation that is engaged for the review will likely have their own idea about why this is required and may have their own objectives and goals to strive to meet.
 The reviewer should ensure that those reasons are captured for context (if they have not already been captured during scoping).

 Examples could be: a prior outage, a migration project to onboard to Azure, a significant increase in scale planned or maybe a production go-live.